Lightnet/cip2psn/docs/frameworks.md

 |http     | 0             | 0, n/a    | x       |
 ```
 0 = no
-1 = yes
+x = yes
 n/a = not applicable
+Note:
-Note: few packages are outdate for session.
+ * Few packages are outdate for session.
+ * Restify session is outdate.
+Security risk.
+ * Fastify session is outdate does but give store data error.
+ * http session is outdate.
 ```

 # Restify: